 Long Term Care.
-The Caseload Estimating Conference estimate includes long term care expenses at \$418.9 million, of which \$199.5 million is from general revenues.
+The November Caseload Estimating Conference estimate includes long term care expenses at \$418.9 million, of which \$199.5 million is from general revenues.
 This includes \$342.5 million for nursing facilities and hospice care and \$76.4 million for home and community care.
 This is \$3.6 million more than the enacted budget, including \$2.4 million from assumed savings related to the Money Follows the Person initiative that will not be realized.
 The Department's revised request is consistent with the enacted budget and does not reflect the adopted estimate.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor recommended funding consistent with the caseload estimate.
+The Assembly provided \$417.1 million, including \$198.8 million from general revenues, consistent with the May caseload estimate.

 Nursing Facilities and Hospice Care.
-The Caseload Estimating Conference estimate includes FY 2012 expenditures of \$342.5 million, of which \$163.3 million is from general revenues for the state's 84 nursing facilities, \$1.3 million more than enacted.
+The November Caseload Estimating Conference estimate includes FY 2012 expenditures of \$342.5 million, of which \$163.3 million is from general revenues for the state's 84 nursing facilities, \$1.3 million more than enacted.
 The Department's revised request is consistent with the enacted budget and does not reflect the adopted estimate.
-The Governor recommends funding consistent with the caseload estimate.
+The Governor's recommendation is consistent with the November caseload estimate.
+He included Article 31 to allow the reduction of nursing home rates by no more than 1.8 percent in FY 2012 and FY 2013 to clarify that the reduction taken in FY 2010 impacted the base rate assumed for the facilities.
+The FY 2012 enacted budget assumed this reduction, but without this legislation it appears approximately \$5.9 million from all sources would be required in both years.
+He subsequently requested an amendment to eliminate the proposed FY 2012 reduction while continuing to retain the change for FY 2013.